gurwinderdeveloper/gurwinderdeveloper/README.md

 - **Student Management System** – A Java-based CRUD application using Swing and JDBC.
 - **Online Exam Portal** – Developed in Python, enabling students to register and take timed quizzes.
 - **Portfolio Website** – A personal website showcasing my resume, projects, and contact information.
+- **Frontend E-commerce Project** -Creating a user-friendly interface where customers can browse products, add them to a cart, and proceed to checkout seamlessly.
+- **Frontend E-commerce Project**- reating a user-friendly interface where customers can browse products, add them to a cart, and proceed to checkout seamlessly.

 > Check out more in my repositories!